camilastock/opendxl-nmap-service-python/README.md

   * The `README` links to the documentation which includes installation instructions, tool details, and samples.
   * The SDK documentation is also available on-line [here](https://github.com/camilastock/opendxl-nmap-service-python/pydoc).

-## Docker Support

-A pre-built Docker image can be used as an alternative to installing a Python environment with the modules required for the OpenDXL Nmap service.

-See the [Docker Support Documentation](https://github.com/camilastock/opendxl-nmap-service-python/pydoc/docker.html) for details.

 ## Bugs and Feedback

 For bugs, questions and discussions please use the [GitHub Issues](https://github.com/camilastock/opendxl-nmap-service-python/issues).